bigbluebutton/bbb-install/README.md

 If you install Greenlight, you'll have the ability to be the [Greenlight administrator](https://docs.bigbluebutton.org/greenlight/gl-admin.html), giving you the ability manage user accounts.

-The full source code for `bbb-install.sh` is [here](https://github.com/bigbluebutton/bbb-install).
-To make it easy for anyone to run the script with a single command, we host the latest version of the script at [https://ubuntu.bigbluebutton.org/bbb-install.sh](https://ubuntu.bigbluebutton.org/bbb-install.sh).
+The full source code for `bbb-install-2.5.sh` is [here](https://github.com/bigbluebutton/bbb-install).
+To make it easy for anyone to run the script with a single command, we host the latest version of the script at [https://ubuntu.bigbluebutton.org/bbb-install-2.5.sh](https://ubuntu.bigbluebutton.org/bbb-install-2.5.sh).

 ### Server choices

 There are many hosting companies that can provide you with dedicated virtual and bare-metal servers to run BigBlueButton.
 We list a few popular choices below (we are not making any recommendation here, just listing some of the more popular choices).

-For quick setup, [Digital Ocean](https://www.digitalocean.com/) offers both virtual servers with Ubuntu 18.04 64-bit and a single public IP address (no firewall).
+For quick setup, [Digital Ocean](https://www.digitalocean.com/) offers both virtual servers with Ubuntu 20.04 64-bit and a single public IP address (no firewall).
 [Hetzner](https://hetzner.cloud/) offers dedicated servers with single IP address.

 Other popular choices, such as [ScaleWay](https://www.scaleway.com/) (choose either Bare Metal or Pro servers) and [Google Compute Engine](https://cloud.google.com/compute/), offer servers that are set up behind network address translation (NAT).
 That is, they have both an internal and external IP address.
-When installing on these servers, the `bbb-install.sh` will detect the internal/external addresses and configure BigBlueButton accordingly.
+When installing on these servers, the `bbb-install-2.5.sh` will detect the internal/external addresses and configure BigBlueButton accordingly.

 Another popular choice is [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2).
 We recommend a `c5.2xlarge` or `c5a.2xlarge` (or larger) instance.
 All EC2 servers are, by default, behind a firewall (which Amazon calls a `security group`).
 You will need to manually configure the security group before installing BigBlueButton on EC2 and, in a similar manner, on Azure and Google Compute Engine (GCE).
 (See screen shots in next section.)

-Finally, if `bbb-install.sh` is unable to configure your server behind NAT, we recommend going through docs on [Configure Firewall](https://docs.bigbluebutton.org/admin/configure-firewall.html).
+Finally, if `bbb-install-2.5.sh` is unable to configure your server behind NAT, we recommend going through docs on [Configure Firewall](https://docs.bigbluebutton.org/admin/configure-firewall.html).

 ### Configuring the external firewall